damajor/BALD/README_Config_Parameters.md

 ## CONVERT_CBRVBR

-This parameter allow the user to select VBR or CBR for the final encoding.
+This parameter allows the user to select VBR or CBR for the final encoding.
 OGG and MP4 containers accepts different values.

 Allowed values: